March Open Team 2019 Reflection

 Question: What are some challenging moments for you?

 The most challenging moment for me is to bathe at the training centre.
 The centre was not in the city area so sometimes you can find insects in the toilet.
 The electrical circuit often short-circuited.
-I had to bring my phone to use as touch light.
+I had to bring my phone to use as torch light.
 And the water may stop.
 It feels really bad to be trapped in a dark toilet with soap on your body and no water to bathe.
 I really didn’t like the experience of bathing there and it was challenging for me who is so used to clean and nice bathroom at home.
 Nonetheless, I am thankful that I overcame my fear and get through it and it kind of prepared me for National Service.
 It was quite an experience.

 Question: Use one word or emoji to summarise the entire trip.